PARTHASAKHAPAUL/Data-Science/README.md

 **Note:** *Plan your coding to enable reusability (use classes/functions).
 The code developed can be used for solving future problems, especially in ML, where both multivariable and single-variable optimization are significant.*

+## Lab: 10
+1. **Implement the generalized equation for finding the gradient of m-samples, each having n-features.
+Additionally, implement the gradient descent approach with a constant learning rate.**

+2. **Using the code developed for problem 1, perform linear regression for the univariate problem using the provided data file "univariate_linear_regression.csv".
+Plot the cost function (both as surface and contour) as well as the best fit line.**

+3. **Using the code developed for problem 1, conduct linear regression for the multivariate problem using the provided data file "heart.data.csv".
+Plot the best fit plane for the given data.
+Additionally, interpret the result by considering one independent variable at a time.**